ratson/geoip-plus/packages/geoip-plus/README.md

 Underlying class to create different instances of the DB.
 Only needed for advanced usage.

 *libmaxminddb* might be fast enough that the asynchronous API's are unneccessary.
 Would be interested to know if anyone has stats for this at very high volume.

+## Credit

+Fork from [geoip2](https://github.com/davidtsai/node-geoip2), thanks to the original contributors.